Codeiology/CIFAR10CNN/README.md

 Replace (your local ip addr) with the machine that the interface is running on's private IP address.
 Make sure both machines are connected to the same WiFi.

+IMPORTANT: The webserver won't work unless you keep the terminal running.

 # Features